benjaminezequiel/website/src/content/projects/personal_brand.md

 There's something _particularly challenging_ about creating your own brand.
 As designers, we usually spend days helping others communicate their ideas, but turning that energy towards your own expression brings a new set of obstacles.
 The process of being both the **client and designer** taught me new lessons I wasn't expecting.

 I've had this project ready for a while now, but I wasn't sure what I wanted to do with it.
 The internet [signal-to-noise ratio](https://en.wikipedia.org/wiki/Signal-to-noise_ratio) is already pretty bad, and I really didn't want to push it further.
-But I also really wanted to "put my flag on the moon", share my perspective on design, and explore the very specific things that fascinate me - things that might resonate with you too.
+But I also wanted to "put my flag on the moon", explore new ideas in visual design, and share the specific things that fascinate me - things that might resonate with you too.

 As always, good work doesn't come from waiting for the perfect opportunity.
 Like any design project, it's about making decisions, learning from them, and eventually moving on.
 In this case study, I'll walk you through my process, struggles, and discoveries - hoping you might find something useful for your own journey.